StealthMuscles/brightsign-test/README.md

 I was in a bit of a rush, so I would probably wrap this in scripts or use docker-compose before distributing this as an actual command line tool.

 Security considerations:
-Currently the ipstack API key is defined in the Dockerfile as an environment variable and read by the program from the executing shell environment.
-This is obviously bad as the key is now exposed to the world in my currently public github repo.
-A more secure method would be to use some secrets management tool like AWS Secrets Manager or HashiCorp vault to distribute the secret to this program setup to run as an endpoint service in some cloud.
-If the program is inteded to be distributed locally as is, then some method for adding and storing the API key would need to be created (the simplest method being make the user get their own key and import into the environment somehow via shell profile or sourced .env file, etc.)
+The program currently expects the API key to be set in an environment variable, whose values is passed in via the docker run --env command line argument.
+A more robust method would be to use a proper secure store such as HashiCorp Vault or Mozilla SOPS and manage this as part of whatever larger set of secrets used in an enterprise environment.
+Beyond that, the api itself runs on http, which is a no-no.  I also do have the docker build creating and using a user other than root.